 Diabetes causes high levels of glucose in your blood.
 This is because of a problem with a hormone your pancreas produces called insulin.
 Insulin is responsible for moving glucose (a type of sugar) from your bloodstream and into the cells of your body for energy.
 If there little or no insulin being produced, or your body has become resistant to insulin, glucose stays in the bloodstream and can’t move across to your cells to give them energy to work properly.

-High levels of glucose in your blood can damage the walls of your arteries, and make them more likely to develop fatty deposits (
+High levels of glucose in your blood can damage the walls of your arteries, and make them more likely to develop fatty deposits (atheroma).

-atheroma builds up in your coronary arteries (the arteries that supply oxygen-rich blood to your heart) you will develop coronary heart disease, which can cause angina and heart attack.
-Types of diabetes
+If atheroma builds up in your coronary arteries (the arteries that supply oxygen-rich blood to your heart) you will develop coronary heart disease, which can cause angina and heart attack.

 Type one diabetes happens when your body cannot make insulin.
 This type most commonly affects children and young adults, and is a result of your body’s immune system attacking the cells that produce insulin in the pancreas.